sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 \warning Currently dead-locks are treated as successful termination.
 In the future checks against deadlocks will be performed before terminating.

+## 'periodic global sync' phases {#dev_guide_parallelization_global_sync_phases}

+In addition to the standard set of phases, the metavariables may define any number of special phases ('periodic global sync' phases) that can be entered as subroutines during a periodic global sync in the middle of the execution of another phase.
+The periodic global sync phases are specified normally in the `Phase` enum of the metavariables, but are used differently:
+- global sync phases are typically not (but can be) included in the linear phase control flow specified by `determine_next_phase`.
+- global sync phases are requested either by the `Parallel::AlgorithmControl` return from an iterable action or via the algorithm entry method `request_sync_phase`
+Global sync phases are not executed immediately when requested, instead the requests are stored until the next periodic global synchronization point and communicated to the Main chare at that next global synchronization.

+The periodic global synchronization is initiated by returning from an iterable action an `Parallel::AlgorithmControl` struct with a member `execution_flag` set to `Parallel::AlgorithmExecution::SleepForSyncPhases` at a point in the algorithm that can be guaranteed to be a consistent state across components (e.g. a particular slab number).

+These global sync phases are intended to be used for functionality that requires strict guarantees of the consistency of the parallelization system before proceeding.
+Examples include (certain strategies for) load-balancing, checkpointing, and adaptive mesh refinement.

+In addition, the metavariables may optionally specify a static member function `is_required_sync_phase`, which takes as argument a phase intended to be used as a global sync phase and returns a bool indicating whether all components should participate in that phase if it is used as a global sync subroutine phase.
+If the function is not defined, or it returns false for a particular periodic global sync phase, only the components that requested the phase will participate; the others will continue to sleep until either a periodic global sync in which they participate, or the set of periodic global sync phases completes, returning to the original phase.

 # The Algorithm {#dev_guide_parallelization_core_algorithm}